jezzarax/jezzarax.github.io/cv.md

 Worked on a migration from Microsoft BI stack to OSS toolset (PostgreSQL, PyData) in order to provide better experience for data science team.

-Drove an end-to-end development of customer behaviour analysis model, including data acquisition, training process optimization and building an interactive visualization dashboard which helped the business unit in understanding of customer behaviour, and journey and paved the path toward experimentation and optimization of it, increasing conversion rates and improving customer experience.
+Drove an end-to-end development of customer behaviour analysis model (including data acquisition, training process optimization and building an interactive visualization dashboard) that helped the business unit in understanding of customer behaviour, and journey, which paved the path toward experimentation and optimization of it, increasing conversion rates and improving customer experience.

 `2010 - 2014`